to help you feel authentic and alive.

 how therapy informed by ipnb leads us home

-For many of us, too much of our time feels lost in efforts or activities that have no real substance or meaning.
+Often too much of our time feels lost in efforts or activities that have no real substance or meaning for us.
 We want to feel free, creative, and authentic, but we get caught up in self-criticism, perfectionism, or just surviving day to day.
 What we need most is flexibility and choice, but we feel trapped in rigid patterns or a sense that it's impossible to plan for what's coming next.
 When we try to change by enforcing an external structure that works against our native patterns and adaptations, we might feel successful for a moment, but most of the time we find ourselves back in the same cycle of rigidity or chaos.
 By learning to follow first, lead second, we can return home to what really matters and begin to live more authentically.

 why Deep Healing is

-It can be frightening and painful to hear a therapist say that you aren’t broken.
+It can be frightening or painful to hear a therapist say that you aren’t broken.
 Part of you knows that can’t be true.
 Your trauma, your body—something about you—needs to be fixed.
 Why else would you be in therapy?
 Yet, I believe there's something more essential inside of all of us that longs to strip away the grinding expectation that we need to change somehow in order to be loved and accepted.
-What would it be like to engage in a healing process that steps outside systems that degrade, dehumanize, and diminish who we are and step into true self-love?
+What would it be like to engage in a healing process that steps outside systems that degrade, dehumanize, and diminish you and step into true self-love?